Stonelinks/hackyGCS/README.md

 **Important**: **`npm start`** is intended for production only.
 Use `npm run dev`.

 ## Overview

+### Sim

+The `sim` folder contains simulation utilities to get this talking to a virtual aircraft quickly.
+It has its own README.

+### Server

+For now, the server is mainly a websocket proxy between mavlink and the browser.

+### Client

+User-facing interface.

+## Here is some crud that was already in this README:

 `create-react-app` configures a Webpack development server to run on `localhost:3000`.
 This development server will bundle all static assets located under `client/src/`.
 All requests to `localhost:3000` will serve `client/index.html` which will include Webpack's `bundle.js`.